-Lets you create a content inventory right in the WordPress Edit screens.
+Lets you create a content inventory right in the WordPress Edit screens, similar to the process you might use to assess your site’s content in a spreadsheet.
 You can mark content as redundant, outdated, trivial, or in need of a review for SEO or style.
-The plugin creates a custom taxonomy (like a new set of categories) that's visible only from the admin screens.
-Since the content status labels work just like categories, you can remove the built-in ones and add your own if you like.
-You can also assign a content owner (distinct from the original author) and keep notes.
+These content status labels work just like categories, so you can remove the built-in ones and add your own if you like.
+You can also assign a content owner (distinct from the original author) and keep internal notes.
 The IDs are revealed on the Edit screens so you can keep track of your content even if you change titles and permalinks.
-The plugin supports the new custom content types in 3.0.
+The plugin supports custom post types as well as posts, pages, and media files.

 There’s an Overview report under the Dashboard menu that shows you which posts/pages/attachments/etc. need attention, sorted by user.
 This screen also lets you export a CSV file of the audit report.

 The plugin creates three new filters on the Edit screens: author, content owner, and content status.
 This should make it easy to narrow your focus to just a few pages at a time.

 You can display the audit details to logged-in editors on the front end if you want, either above or below the content.
 You can style the audit message with custom CSS.

 New: you can now clear data from past audits and start over!

 If you would like to send me a translation, please write to me through my contact page.
 Let me know which plugin you’ve translated and how you would like to be credited.
 I will write you back so you can attach the files in your reply.